Aweer people

-The Aweer (also known as the Waboni, Boni and Sanye) are a Cushitic ethnic group inhabiting the Coast Province in southeastern Kenya.
+The Aweer (also known as the Boni and Sanye) are a Cushitic ethnic group inhabiting the Coast Province in southeastern Kenya.
 Some members are also found in southern Somalia.
 They are indigenous foragers, traditionally subsisting on hunting, gathering, and collecting honey.

 Overview

 Evidence suggests that the Aweer/Boni, along with the related Dahalo and Wata, are remnants of the early Bushman hunter-gatherer inhabitants of Eastern Africa.
 According to linguistic, anthropological and other data, these groups later came under the influence and adopted the Afro-Asiatic languages of the Eastern and Southern Cushitic peoples who moved into the area.
 Dahalo has consequently retained some of the characteristic click sounds of the Khoisan languages.

 The Aweer have historically been known in the literature as Boni or Sanye, both of which are derogatory terms for low-caste groups.
 Their lives were drastically changed when the Kenyan government curtailed their traditional way of life in the 1960s, forcing them to settle in villages along the Hindi-Kiunga Road, between the Boni National Reserve and the Dodori National Reserve.
 Although the majority of the Aweer settled in villages located in this corridor between the two reserves, some established themselves in nearby Bajuni villages.

 Today, the Aweer in Kenya have been encouraged to adopt farming as their main livelihood.
 However, they also continue to engage in many of their traditional hunter-gatherer practices, utilizing the nearby forests for the collection of wild honey, plants for traditional medicine and building materials, and bush meat to supplement their diets.
 With laws banning the hunting of all wildlife in Kenya, the Aweer's traditional way of life is in danger.
 Although Aweer overwhelmingly reside in the East African nation of Kenya, due to the Aweer's traditional dwellings along the protuberant coastline, the Aweer, as well as other inhabitants of Lamu County are sometimes referred to as Horners.